ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 ### 2. CompanyCard Component Testing (`CompanyCard.test.tsx`)
 **✅ 14/14 Tests Passed**

+**What it does:** Tests the reusable CompanyCard component that displays company information in a card format.
+This component is used throughout the app to show company details with interactive features like bookmarking and navigation.

 **Test Categories:**
 - **Rendering Tests (5 tests):** Component display and visual elements